7 Tips To Keep Your Compost Cooking

 Size Matters

-Cutting or shredding garden waste can speed up decomposition, but if the texture is too fine the heap lacks ‘pore spaces’ for air, which is necessary for the decomposition process.
+Cutting or shredding garden waste can speed up decomposition.
+But, if the texture is too fine the heap lacks ‘pore spaces’ for air, which is necessary for the decomposition process.
 Diversity of textures is as important as diversity of materials.

-Activists and Additives!
+Compost Activators and Additives!

 The quicker the turnaround of compost the better, because there never seems to be enough.
 When making layers, include finished compost, a sprinkling of manure (not too much) or rich topsoil to introduce the beneficial bacteria.
 Herbs like Yarrow, Borage, and Comfrey are excellent activators that speed up decomposition.
 Add them with the green material.
-Turning the compost heap at least once a month (twice is better) adds air, which also speeds up decomposition.
+Turning the heap at least once a month (twice is better) adds air, which also speeds up decomposition.
 And don’t forget to keep it moist!
 The materials in the compost should feel damp, like a wrung-out sponge.

 The Green, Green Grass